vtexdocs/help-center-content/docs/known-issues/en/inconsistent-price-when-the-sku-has-unit-multiplier-different-than-1.md

 ---
-title: Inconsistent price when the SKU has unit multiplier different than 1
+title: 'Inconsistent price when the SKU has unit multiplier different than 1'
 id: NVtFiuWgptqa2gBEVmpOC
 status: PUBLISHED
 createdAt: 2022-09-05T13:05:50.789Z